gatein/gatein-portal/README.txt

 Access the portal at: http://localhost:8080/portal

-  Packaging with JBoss-AS-7.1.0.Final
+  Packaging with JBoss-AS-7.x.x
   -----------------------------------

 If you don’t have an existing JBoss AS distribution, the build can automatically download it for you.

 Issue the following command:

-mvn install -DskipTests -Dservers.dir=$SERVERS_DIR -Dgatein.dev=jbossas7 -Ddownload
+mvn install -DskipTests -Dservers.dir=$SERVERS_DIR -Dgatein.dev=$AS7_LABEL -Ddownload

+Where $AS7_LABEL is one of: jbossas710, jbossas711, or jbossas712.

-If you have an existing JBoss-AS-7.1.0.Final distribution, unpack it into SERVERS_DIR directory so that you get SERVERS_DIR/jboss-as-7.1.0.Final directory.
+If you have an existing JBoss-AS-7.x.x distribution, unpack it into SERVERS_DIR directory so that you get SERVERS_DIR/jboss-as-7.x.x directory.

 In this case you can issue the following command:

-mvn install -DskipTests -Dservers.dir=$SERVERS_DIR -Dgatein.dev=jbossas7
+mvn install -DskipTests -Dservers.dir=$SERVERS_DIR -Dgatein.dev=$AS7_LABEL

+For more finegrained control you can specify the directory under $SERVERS_DIR that contains the jboss-as-7.x.x that you wish to use for packaging.
+You do that by using either -Dserver.name=$NAME or -Djboss7.name=$NAME.

+IMPORTANT: Make sure that your $AS7_LABEL matches the JBoss AS version in your specified directory.

-The packaged GateIn is available in packaging/jboss-as7/pkg/target/jboss-as-7.1.0.Final.
+The packaged GateIn is available in packaging/jboss-as7/pkg/target/jboss-as-7.x.x.

 To start it, go to jboss directory, and run 'bin/standalone.sh' ('bin\standalone.bat' on Windows).